davidmalcolm/texi2rst/output/_build/html/_sources/options-controlling-the-preprocessor.txt

   ``option`` contains commas, it is split into multiple options at the commas.
 However, many options are modified, translated or interpreted by the compiler driver before being passed to the preprocessor, and :option:`-Wp` forcibly bypasses this phase.
-The preprocessors direct interface is undocumented and subject to change, so whenever possible you should avoid using :option:`-Wp` and let the driver handle the options instead.
+The preprocessor's direct interface is undocumented and subject to change, so whenever possible you should avoid using :option:`-Wp` and let the driver handle the options instead.